swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ##### Spawning TaskGroup child tasks

 Within the `body` function, tasks may be added dynamically with the spawn operation.
-Each task produces a value of the same type (the `ResultType` generic parameter):
+Each task produces a value of the same type (the `ChildTaskResult` generic parameter):

 ```swift
 extension TaskGroup {